hawk/lux/doc/lux.md

 It is also possible to use no shell wrapper at all by omitting the `Executable` value (or simply set it to the empty string "").

-**--post\_commit\_cmd**
-**--post\_commit\_cmd \[CleanupCmd\]**
+     [config shell_wrapper=]

+**--shell\_wrapper\_mode WrapperMode**
+The WrapperMode is used for debugging the shell wrapper program.
+By default it is set to `silent`, but it can also be set to `debug` or `trace`.
+Debug will log wrapper internal events, such as signal handling.
+Trace will also log the socket payload.
+When enabled in a test case, a log file will be created per shell on the extra logs directory.

+     [config shell_wrapper_mode=trace]

+**--post\_case**
+**--post\_case \[IncludeFile\]**
-Enable centrally defined cleanup code to be run after those test cases where the "normal" cleanup fails.
-The purpose of this is to make it possible to report and possibly undo unwanted side effects which the cleanup code have failed to handle.
-A workaround for sloppy written test cases which may make a test suite more stable.
+Enable centrally defined cleanup code to be run after each test case regardless whether they fail or succeed.
+The purpose of this is to make it possible to report and possibly undo unwanted side effects which the cleanup code in the test case has failed to handle.

-When a test case fails in its `cleanup`, a shell named `post_commit` will be started, the `CleanupCmd` string will be sent to the shell and the shell prompt will be waited for.
+There may be more than one `post_case` parameter.
+For each one a shell will be started when the test case has ended and the Lux code in the `IncludeFile` will be executed in the context of the test case.

 **--line\_term Chars**
 Specify the character sequence added to the end of lines sent to